-Check the silicone string for the long pivot arms on all four magnet racks, the silicone string should be able to keep the long pivot arms pressed against the support list.
+Check the sponge list for the long pivot arms on all four magnet racks, the sponge list should be able to keep the long pivot arms pressed against the support list.

 When putting the magnet racks back in, check all the magnet rack adjustments.